 He left her weeping bitter tears as he rode with his countrymen into shadow.
 Eowyn, leader of her people in refuge, was past despair.
 Where once she had lived day to day in hope of Faramir's returning, now she could see only death.
 How petty her fears of Grima's hands on her now seemed.
 Dear Theodred was dead.
 The Prince who had been as if older brother to her and Eomer all the days she could remember was ambushed and killed, targeted because he hampered Grima and Saruman's designs.
 He was buried in the blood-soaked ground of his dying.
 Eomer had been imprisoned, Grima's doing, his very life in doubt.
 Gandalf had broken the evil counselor's spell, but now all she loved would be lost to war.
 The king and her brother had survived battle in Helm's deep, but they would ride again to certain death in Gondor.
 And she must stay in prison, here, with the cripples, old and infants, portioning out the grain and tending to petty squabbles, sentenced to listen with stone face at the news of each disaster as death came ever closer.

-They were alone, Aragorn and his kinsmen from the north.
-Although Gede had survived the battle at Helm’s Deep and had ridden with Aragorn from there to Isengard and then to Dunharrow he remained below, and with the other Rohirrim he prepared to ride to the rescue of Minas Tirith.
-Although he spoke no word, he seemed to share Eowyn’s horror and dismay at their intended road.
-“I have been honored, Thorongil, to have been your guide at your return to our lands.
-Now you will leave us, and I will return to my own eored to do battle.”
+Those that gathered in front of the door were all from the north.
+Aragorn was with his kinsmen from the north.
+Although Gede had survived the battle at Helm's Deep and had ridden with Aragorn from there to Isengard and then to Dunharrow he remained below, and with the other Rohirrim he prepared to ride to the rescue of Minas Tirith.
+Although he spoke no word, he seemed to share Eowyn's horror and dismay at their intended road.
+"I have been honored, Thorongil, to have been your guide at your return to our lands.
+Now you will leave us, and I will return to my own eored to do battle."

 They rode to the door.
 Halbarad was beside him, holding not a spear, but the furled banner that Arwen's hand had made.
 Aragorn looked at the black cloth, remembered the hordes of Darkness the Palantir had shown him, remembered the struggle of his mind against Sauron's - after so many years and generations of struggle, I have met the Dark Lord, claimed power I do not posses, challenged him, and will spend all my strength to race to a battle I cannot win.
 She made that banner in hope.
 My lady, what have I done to you, if I go to my death?
 Why did I believe it could be otherwise?
 Why did I ask you to think I might be King?
 The tree is dead, the line is ended.
 Isildur died for his wrong; now I must die to right it.